 Tuscany Gourmet Cycling Camp

 If you’re going to ride in Tuscany, you’d better be good at multi-tasking.
 Of course you’ve got the amazing roads rolling over the famous Tuscan hills.
 Any cyclist worth their salt will be working up an appetite for the fresh, local, and world-famous cuisine on offer.
 And naturally, you’ll want to spend a good bit of time learning about (read: tasting) the region’s famous wines.
-That’s a lot to deal with, so we’ve brought in the best to help you out.
+That’s a lot to deal with, so we’ve brought in the best to help you out at our Tuscany Gourmet cycling camp.

 Our host Chef Fabio Flagiello, is the perfect guide for a cycling and culinary trip to Italy.
 The Michelin Guide likes him; LA, San Francisco, and Boulder have loved him for years; and now Chef Fabio’s going to give you a private introduction to fresh, locally-sourced true Italian meals.
 But first, he’ll take you on his favorite rides and work up that appetite.
 During the week, Chef Fabio will conduct cooking classes and make sumptuous dinners for the whole group.